 EstNbr EstName Task_Code MOI# Date Description P34668 Simply Essentials Poultry, LLC 000501106 4713G 2017-06-13 6-12-17 Stressed birds/DOAs At approximately 7:00 on June 12 in the holding shed for Establishment P34668, I observed the following conditions: four of six outward exhaust fans on the side of the building were operating, and of the four "walls" of fans along the docks within the shed, one wall had four of twelve fans operating; the other 3 walls had zero fans operating.
 The fans on the opposite (airflow inward) side of the structure were also non-functional.
 The fans that were running were the only ones that were hooked up to a power source.
 No misters were installed.
 A maintenance man who was filling the generators powering the fans said that no birds were held overnight and the fans are turned on as soon as birds start showing up in the early morning hours.
 At 7:00 it was not too hot in the shed with all of the bay doors open, but there was a distinct temperature/airflow difference in the cages directly next to operating fans and those that had a wall of cages blocking the breeze.
-Additionally, at this time there was still an open bay - if the shed was full, the bay doors closed, or the temperatures higher (as they were predicted to be for much of the week), I anticipate that the shed could rapidly become dangerously hot.
+Additionally, at this time there was still an open bay - if the shed was full, the bay doors closed, or the temperatures higher (as they were predicted to be for much of the week).
+I anticipate that the shed could rapidly become dangerously hot.
 In the CO2 stunning area, there were three of five fans along the wall running, two bay doors open, and a large industrial fan opposite the room from the other fans to move air, but it was nonetheless very warm.
-When I was in the area at 10:45, many of the birds on the truck were panting/visibly stressed.
+When I was in the area at 10:45 , many of the birds were being unloaded at approximately 13:00, nearly all of the birds were panting/visibly stressed.
 There were ten trucks from one lot presented today.
-The numbers of deads from each load are as follows, with the first trucks arriving earliest (first truck approximately 4:00 in stunning area, last truck approximately 13:00): Truck # Deads 1 5 2 18 3 19 4 30 5 41 6 87 7 244 8 179 9 361 10 389 The issue of adverse environmental conditions resulting in DOAs has been raised in two previous MOIs and at the most recent weekly meeting.
-In fact, the establishment acknowledged in response to the 5
+The numbers of deads from each load are as follows, with the first trucks approximately 13:00; rruck # Deads 1 5 2 18 3 19 4 30 5 41 6 87 7 244 8 179 9 361 10 389 The issue of adverse environmental conditions resulting in DAs has been raised in two previous MOIs and at the most recent weekly meeting.
+In fact, the establishment acknowledged in response to the 519-17 MOI that the non-